Original article published 18 December 2012

 As I wrote before, Gardasil is incredibly safe, as shown in massive and well-designed epidemiological studies.
 It prevents HPV (human papillomavirus) infection, a sexually transmitted disease.
 And in case you think it’s just some benign virus, HPV is directly responsible for cervical cancer, anal cancer, vulvar cancer, vaginal cancer, oropharyngeal cancer and penile cancer.
 These are all deadly, disfiguring, and potentially preventable cancers through the use of HPV vaccines.

-In other words, Couric, in the ultimate example of false balance–Couric believed that both sides of a scientific “debate” are equivalent in quality of opinion and evidence.
+In other words, Couric, in the ultimate example of false balance, believed that both sides of a scientific “debate” are equivalent in quality of opinion and evidence.
 But rarely is this true, especially in scientific principles that have been well-studied and supported by a massive amount of evidence.
 The safety and efficacy of vaccines is supported by the vast consensus of real science.
-The antivaccination side has no evidence, so it must rely upon logical fallacies and cherry picked data, and lack any real, world-class contingent of scientists who have stepped up to change the consensus with real evidence.
+The antivaccination side has no evidence, so it must rely upon logical fallacies and cherry picked data, and they lack any real, world-class contingent of scientists who have stepped up to change the consensus with real evidence.

 Let’s be clear about some key science.
 Evolution is a fact.
 Yes, it is called a theory, but I’m going to assume the typical reader knows what constitutes a scientific theory.
 Anthropogenic climate change or global warming is a fact.
-Vaccines are safe and effective (see my articles, here, here, here, or here, if you need evidence with lots of peer-reviewed articles).
+Vaccines are, in fact, safe and effective (see my articles, here, here, here, or here, if you need evidence with lots of peer-reviewed articles).
 The earth is 4.5 billion years old, and the universe is 13.75 billion years old.
 And HIV causes AIDS.

 Science denialists try to create a false equivalence through several methods: